mark-watson/PythonAIBook/manuscript/AnomalyDetection.md

 y = ((raw[:, 9] - 2) * 0.5).astype(int)
 ```

-We then split the data three ways — 60% training, 20% cross-validation, 20% test.
+We then split the data three ways: 60% training, 20% cross-validation, 20% test.
 Crucially, the training set is built from mostly normal (benign) examples, with only about 10% anomalies allowed through.
 This mimics the real-world scenario where we train on data that is overwhelmingly normal:

 ```python
 # Training set: keep mostly normal (benign) examples,